Phone Scams

 - Monitor Accounts: Regularly monitor your financial accounts for any unusual activity or unauthorized transactions.

-- Report the Scam to local authorities and the appropriate online fraud reporting agencies.
+- Report the Scam to local authorities and the relevant online fraud reporting agencies.
 See How to Report Fraud.

 - Secure Your Accounts: If you share personal information, change your passwords and enable two-factor authentication where possible.
 See Cyber Crime Prevention for more information.